filemanager1/Hackintosh-OpenCore-EFI-Dell-Inspiron-3542/README.md

 * USB ports
 	* Two 2.0 USB ports and one 3.0 USB port
 * iGPU - Intel HD 4400
-	* Can run up to 4K @ 24 Hz via the HDMI port
 * Full hardware acceleration
 	* This also includes hardware accelerated decoding and encoding
 * Sleep and wake